alyssahondrade/credit-risk-classification/README.md

 | $$\frac{100 * (12-67)}{67} = -82\\% $$ | $$\frac{100 * (90-80)}{80} = 13\\% $$ |

 ### Conclusion
-It is recommended to use the __Model 2__, which uses scaling, as it retains the `99%` model accuracy whilst optimising recall.
+It is recommended to use the __Model 2__, which uses scaling, as it retains the `99%` model accuracy whilst optimising recall for predicting the high-risk loans.

 This model minimises the false negatives, with a decrease of `82%` from __Model 1__, meaning only `12` fraudulent loans were missed compared to `67`.
 This is acceptable, despite the `13%` increase in false positives, meaning an extra `10` healthy loans were suspected as high-risk and investigated.